 The Cinque Terre might just be the most epic stretch of coastline in the world, thanks to its rainbow of cute little cliff-side houses.
 Look at them, smiling over the water like they were painted there!

 There's a lot more to Florence than Renaissance art (although the art is pretty great).
 The Cattedrale di Santa Maria del Fiore is brimming with nearly 600 years of history and stories

-No Italian adventure would be complete without a visit to Rome.
-Enjoy plenty of free time to discover the ancient Colosseum, stroll through Vatican City and gaze up towards the gods inside St Peter's Basilica
+No Italian adventure is complete without some time in Rome.
+There's loads of time to check out the ancient Colosseum, mozy through Vatican City and gaze up towards the gods inside St Peter's Basilica

 Is this trip right for you?

-The primary means of transportation on this trip is by train.
-Train travel is a fast way to traverse long distances, allowing you to avoid traffic jams and arrive right into the city centre.
+You'll mostly travel by train, which means you can avoid traffic jams and arrive right into the city centre.
 European trains are comfortable and often decked out with air-conditioning and toilets.
-Please note that you'll have to carry your own luggage on and off the train, so make sure it doesn’t exceed our weight and size recommendations.
-You can find this information in the 'Packing' section of the trip notes.
+But remember that you'll have to carry your own luggage on and off the train, so try not to exceed our weight and size recommendations (see the 'Packing' section of the trip notes).